- Acellular pertussis vaccine

 - Vaccine safety

-The process of ensuring and monitoring the safety of vaccines.
+The process of ensuring and monitoring the safety of vaccines through their life cycle.

 - Vaccine safety surveillance